visionml/pytracking/ltr/README.md

 ## Trackers
  The framework currently contains the training code for the following trackers.

+### LWTL
+ The following setting files can be used train the LWTL networks, or to know the exact training details.
+ - [lwtl.lwtl_stage1](train_settings/lwtl/lwtl_stage1.py): The default settings used for initial network training with fixed backbone weights.
+ - [lwtl.lwtl_stage2](train_settings/lwtl/lwtl_stage2.py): The default settings used for training the final LWTL model.
+This setting fine-tunes all layers in the model trained using [lwtl_stage1](train_settings/lwtl/lwtl_stage1.py).
+ - [lwtl.lwtl_boxinit](train_settings/lwtl/lwtl_boxinit.py):  The default settings used for training the bounding box encoder network in order to enable VOS with box initialization.

 ### PrDiMP
  The following setting files can be used train the DiMP networks, or to know the exact training details.
  - [dimp.prdimp18](train_settings/dimp/prdimp18.py): The default settings used for training the PrDiMP model with ResNet-18 backbone.